pranav-ap/blog/content/posts/Statistics and Probability Theory/hypothesis-testing.md

 # Level of Significance

-The level of significance is the conditional probability of getting a certain sample statistic value assuming that the sample statistic is true.
+The level of significance is the threshold we use to reject a null hypothesis.
 Often we choose $1 \%$ or $5 \%$.

 - [Comparing P-values to different significance levels](https://youtu.be/DQCF4kTXf9Q)

 # P-value

 The $p$-value is a measure of the strength of the evidence against the null hypothesis.
-It is the probability of getting the observing value for the test statistic, if the null hypothesis is actually true.
+It is the probability of getting the observing value for the test statistic or a value with even greater evidence against the null hypothesis, if the null hypothesis is actually true.

 If the $p$-value is less than the chosen significance level $\alpha$ then reject the null hypothesis.

 # Region of acceptance

-The region of acceptance is a range of values.
+The **region of acceptance** is a range of values.
 If the test statistic falls within this range, the null hypothesis is not rejected.
 The region of acceptance is defined so that the chance of making a Type I error is equal to the significance level.

-The set of values outside the region of acceptance is called the region of rejection.
+The set of values outside the region of acceptance is called the **region of rejection**.
 If the test statistic falls within the region of rejection, the null hypothesis is rejected.
-In such cases, we say that the hypothesis has been rejected at the α level of significance.
+In such cases, we say that the hypothesis has been rejected at the $\alpha$ level of significance.

 ## One-Tailed and Two-Tailed Tests

-A test of a statistical hypothesis, where the region of rejection is on only one side of the sampling distribution, is called a one-tailed test.
-For example, suppose the null hypothesis states that the mean is less than or equal to 10.
-The alternative hypothesis would be that the mean is greater than 10.
-The region of rejection would consist of a range of numbers located on the right side of sampling distribution; that is, a set of numbers greater than 10.
+A hypothesis test where the region of rejection is on only one side of the sampling distribution is called a **one-tailed test**.

+For example, suppose the null hypothesis states that the mean is less than or equal to $10$.
+The alternative hypothesis would be that the mean is greater than $10$.
+The region of rejection would consist of numbers greater than $10$.

-A test of a statistical hypothesis, where the region of rejection is on both sides of the sampling distribution, is called a two-tailed test.
-For example, suppose the null hypothesis states that the mean is equal to 10.
-The alternative hypothesis would be that the mean is less than 10 or greater than 10.
-The region of rejection would consist of a range of numbers located on both sides of sampling distribution; that is, the region of rejection would consist partly of numbers that were less than 10 and partly of numbers that were greater than 10.
+A hypothesis test where the region of rejection is on both sides of the sampling distribution is called a **two-tailed test**.

+For example, suppose the null hypothesis states that the mean is equal to $10$.
+The alternative hypothesis would be that the mean is less than or greater than $10$.
+The region of rejection would consist of a range of numbers that were less than or greater than $10$.

 # References